This post may contain affiliate links which help support Girls Can Grill.

 - Prep the Meat: Remove the meat from the packaging and pat dry.
 Trim away any excess silver skin or fat.

 - Garlic Oil: Place the oil in a bowl and microwave for 2 minutes.
-Add the smashed garlic and let steep for 1 hour while you heat the grill.
-Stir in the vinegar.
+Add the smashed garlic and let steep while you heat the grill.
+Stir in the vinegar and salt.

 - Light the Grill: Heat your grill to 325F degrees with red oak, creating an indirect heat zone.

 - Grill: Place the meat on the heated grill.
 Immediately, baste with the garlic oil.
 Grill for 15 minutes.

 - Flip and Baste: Flip.
 Baste again.
 Cook for 10 minutes.
 Flip.
 Baste again.
 Cook for 5 minutes.
 Flip.
 Baste again.
 Continue this flip and baste process until the internal temperature of the tri tip is 130F degrees.

 - Rest and Slice: Remove from the grill and let rest for 15 minutes.
 Slice against the grain.